Lucia's Blog: 2020-06-07

 "No temptation has overtaken you that is not common to man.
 God is faithful, and he will not let you be tempted beyond your ability, but with the temptation, He will also provide the way of escape, that you may be able to endure it."

 Remember this comforting promise always!
 This verse also restates that man is responsible for his actions or choices.
-God will never put us (Christians) in a position of temptation which we cannot handle.
+God will never put us (Christians) in a position of temptation we cannot handle.

 • We must remember that we have an advocate, Jesus Christ, our Lord, even though we have Satan as the "accuser of the brethren" (Rev. 12:10).
 Jesus, our advocate, is standing with us, is pleading our case, is protecting us from all evil, and is refusing to forsake us (I John 2:1).
 How comforting are these words to my soul!!!
-Our Savior understands well what it is like to be tempted by Satan since He Himself was tempted by the enemy.
+Our Savior understands well what it is like to be tempted by Satan since He was tempted by the enemy.
 Therefore, He is interceding for us (Hebrews 7:25).
-He is on our side and wants to remain faithful to us if we are faithful to Him, walking in the Light "as He Himself is in the Light."
+He is on our side and wants to remain faithful to us if we are faithful to Him, walking in the Light "as He is in the Light."
 (I John 1:7)

 "Watch and pray that you may not enter into temptation.
 The spirit indeed is willing, but the flesh is weak."
 (Matt.
 26:41)

-So if we faithfully arm ourselves with these four Bible truths, we will surely overcome our adversary, the devil.
+Thus, if we faithfully arm ourselves with these four Bible truths, we will surely overcome our adversary, the devil.

 CONCLUSION: